Jesus states this following this event on a mountaintop, followed by a question from Jesus' students:

 “See, your body is now well.
 Sin no more so nothing worse happens to you.”
 (John 5:14)This clearly indicates that our future depends upon the actions we take.
 Our actions in this lifetime can also determine where we end up in our next lifetime:

 "Rabbi, who sinned, this man or his parents, that he was born blind?"
 (John 9:2)Jesus' disciples were asking him whose consequences were being paid for in the blindness.
-Since the man was born blind, according to what Jesus had taught them, his sins in his previous lifetime could have caused him to be born blind.
+Since the man was born blind, according to what Jesus had taught them, his activities in a previous lifetime could have caused him to be born blind.

 What is sin?